amilaansari/SP-Assignments/README.md

 In this assignment, I was tasked to use Bootstrap to modify my redesign of an existing food delivery website (see HTML, CSS Web Design) to enhance its responsiveness.
 - HTML Tables were used to store menu data
 - HTML Forms were used to collect information from the user.
-- Bootstrap containers and jumbotrons were used to contain various HTML fields such as the navigation bar, footer and menu sections/tabs.
+- Bootstrap containers, jumbotrons, cards were used to contain various HTML fields such as the navigation bar, footer and menu sections/tabs.

 ## Full Stack Web Application
 In this assignment, I was tasked to create a full stack web application with HTML, CSS, Javascript/Jquery, Python/Flask, MySQL that would allow a user to view and retrieve the menu of "SP Food Court 6"